 However, SEO issues may crop up when you are running a Split URL test.
 To avoid the issue, use query parameter rel=”canonical” in the variation URL to avoid duplicating content.
-For example, in your Split URL test, there are two pages (say, http://vwo.com/A.php and http://vwo.com/B.php).
-When visitors land on http://vwo.com/A.php, half of them are redirected to http://vwo.com/B.php which contains some duplicate content on it.
+For example, there are two pages in your Split URL test (say, http://vwo.com/A.php and http://vwo.com/B.php).
+Whenever visitors land on http://vwo.com/A.php, half of them are redirected to http://vwo.com/B.php, which contains duplicate content.

 In such a scenario where you don’t want B.php to affect your SEO, avoid content duplication.
 To do so, add the following code to B.php, that is, the noncanonical page: